Should You Sell GM?

 We live in an interesting period in the global automotive industry, which is a multi-trillion dollar opportunity as I recently presented to Tesla Forum subscribers in Tesla Automotive: Total Addressable Value.

-The significance of this opportunity is evidence by the surge in GM's stock price over the last month as soon as two analysts deemed GM a leading contender on this front.
+The significance of this opportunity is evidenced by the surge in GM's stock price over the last month as soon as two analysts deemed GM a leading contender on this front.
 Although Tesla enjoys other competitive advantages, this is an area that investors should watch closely.

 Readers should take my analysis with a grain of salt, as I've been a long-term Tesla investor for some time.
 But my interpretation of the limited available data is that GM will not be able to catch up to Tesla quickly enough, even though it may have a lead over other automakers.
 Because of this, combined with Tesla's ability to mass-manufacture batteries at its Gigafactory, as well as the recent 20% run-up in GM's stock price, I rate GM a SELL.